 The stall itself is simply the stall and is sometimes referred to as fully developed, meaning that the stall has occurred.
 A fully developed stall does not imply a wing-drop.

 The expected altitude loss from a recovery at onset (depending on which symptom is first detected) should be stated, for example, less than 50 feet.
-With practise and improved situational awareness, this altitude loss can be reduced to zero – as the aeroplane is not permitted to stall.
+With practice and improved situational awareness, this altitude loss can be reduced to zero – as the aeroplane is not permitted to stall (see Figure 3).

 Make sure the preflight inspection identifies any loose objects and they are secured.